 Up until this point this place deserves something like an 8.5 or a 9.
 Here’s where it comes apart.
 I asked if their Onion Rings ($5.25) were any good.
 The waitress gushed about how “unbelievably awesome” they are, so I ordered ’em.
 I’m usually pretty good about asking if onion rings are homemade (as most restaurants that pride themselves in food usually make) or if they are the same frozen garbage I guy buy from my local grocer…but who would call that stuff “unbelievably awesome?”
 Besides the look of this place seems like they take pride in their food, and no self-respecting place would serve up frozen onion rings, right?

-Another major criticism I have here is that they add 18% mandatory gratuity.
+Another criticism I have here is with the 18% mandatory gratuity.
 I have no problem leaving an 18%-20% tip for good service, but making it mandatory disincentives good service as the waitstaff will get the tip either way.